ministryofjustice/fb-editor/README.md

 Create and migrate the test database:
 `bundle exec rails db:create db:migrate`

+You might need to install postgres
+`brew install postgres`
+and start the database daemon
+`brew services start postgres`

 Copy the environment variables into your own .env file:
 `cp .env.development .env`

-Compile the necessary assets and run webpack:
+Compile the necessary assets and run webpack (requires yarn):
 `make assets`

 Start the Rails server: